Odd Roger Enoksen: Minister of Defence

 In early December, after making a statement where he called the immigration situation at the Polish-Belarusian border for "not acceptable use of resources", Enoksen was criticised by the Conservative Party's defence policy spokesperson Hårek Elvenes.
 He questioned Enoksen if the government took a different stance then the European Union, United States and an allied country.
 Enoksen emphasised: "Norway is, of course, behind our allies.
 But we as a nation must also have our own opinion on the ways in which our allies react, and whether this is within what we think is acceptable or not".
 He also stressed that his statement was related to one specific event.

 A new Defence Commission was set up on 17 December to determine the Norwegian Army's next long term plan for the 2025–2028 period.
 Of why a new commission was needed, Enoksen said: "These are complex, complicated and new challenges we face as a society".
 He also stated that "we are facing a completely new security policy situation".

 After the Incidents at Sea treaty had been updated and signed, Enoksen commented in a press release: "This is an important contribution to security and predictability at a time when military activity in our immediate areas is changing".
 The treaty is intended to prevent dangerous incidents at sea and in the air.

 In response to a written question from Red Party leader Bjørnar Moxnes in January 2022, regarding if NATO had asked Norway to move troops to the Baltic states or near the Russian border; Enoksen responded: "The Armed Forces operates at home and abroad together with allies to protect Norwegian security.
 The Armed Forces also has forces that are on domestic preparedness and in readiness for NATO.
 We therefore follow the situation closely".
 He went on to say: "NATO is constantly monitoring Russia's forces building near Ukraine, and is considering, together with member states, the need to adapt allied presence, including in Lithuania".
 Moxnes' question came in light of Denmark announcing that they would deploy four fighter jets and one frigate to patrol near the Baltic states.

-In a joint press conference with foreign minister Anniken Huitfeldt on 14 January, Enoksen states that Europe, Norway and the Ukraine were in a serious situation.
+In a joint press conference with foreign minister Anniken Huitfeldt on 14 January, Enoksen states that Europe, Norway and Ukraine were in a serious situation.
 He said there were continuous reason to be concerned about military force in Ukraine, while also noting that it was Russia's responsibility to deescalate.
 Enoksen also said that the military exercise Cold Response would still take place as planned, saying: "From the Norwegian side, it is important to maintain a non-escalating profile and that we are open and clear about our own military activity".
 He added that Russia would be notified about the exercise as they traditionally have.